 There are also shortcodes available in specific add ons, such as the Member Directory and Profile Pages Add On, that may eventually get some overlapping documentation in this section.

-Inspired by the formatting of the WordPress.org Developer Resource site, we’ve improved the display, deep linking to GitHub, and example recipes for our library of hooks and filters.
+Inspired by the formatting of the WordPress.org Developer Resource site, we’ve improved the display, deep linking to GitHub, and example recipes for our library of actions and filters.

 You’ll see the documentation here build out over the next couple weeks.
-The first phase was updating all existing hooks and filters in the library, then we added 25 new hooks and 78 new filters that were missing documentation.
-These hooks and filters had been added to the core plugin but not yet documented.
+The first phase was updating all existing actions and filters in the library, then we added 25 new actions and 78 new filters that were missing documentation.
+These actions and filters had been added to the core plugin but not yet documented.

 We also are setting up a system that links the hook or filter to code recipes we’ve published that leverage that hook or filter.
 This should help designers and developers in the future who have identified a hook they need to use, but want to see some examples of how you can use that hook to achieve a desired outcome.